 The good news is that the share of categories that had April inflation above 0.2% held steady at about 60% of the weighted CPI, well below that 90% readings we saw during the peak inflation periods in May and June of 2022.
 Thus, the evidence from our April scorecard is mixed — while we are in a better place than we were six or nine months ago, the recent inflation situation has not improved much.

 RCF Inflation Scorecard: April 2023

 Analysis of Individual Components of the Consumer Price Index

-Sources: Bureau of Labor Statistics and RCF Calculations 1.
-Inflation direction indicates whether inflation in April was higher or lower than inflation in March.
+Sources: Bureau of Labor Statistics and RCF Calculations, 1.
+Inflation direction indicates whether monthly inflation in April was higher or lower than monthly inflation in March.
 Deflation means prices fell in April compared to March.

 - Food-at-home prices fell 0.2% in April, following a 0.3% decrease in March.
 Food-away-from home prices rose 0.4% but that was an improvement from the 0.6% increase in March.